 - 1. Distribute a copy of the Sexual Misconduct Policy as a reminder to the person, group, or area where behavior is being questioned; - 2.
 Educate all parties regarding the College's Sexual Misconduct Policy; - 3.
-Advise the person(s) how to communicate the unwelcome nature of the behavior to the alleged harasser: - 4.
-Conduct a sexual misconduct educational workshop for the designated group or department; - 5.
-Meet with the Responding Party to raise awareness about alleged inappropriate behavior and provide notice about possible College consequences; - 6.
-Facilitate discussion among all the parties involved, if all parties are in agreement to do so; - 7.
-Institute alternative work/living arrangements, class schedule, advisor/supervisor arrangements; or - 8.
-Limit contact or impose a no-contact order between the Reporting Party and Responding Party.
+Advise the person(s) how to communicate the unwelcome nature of the behavior to the alleged harasser;

+- 4. Conduct a sexual misconduct educational workshop for the designated group or department; - 5.
+Meet with the Respondent to raise awareness about alleged inappropriate behavior and provide notice about possible College consequences; - 6.
+Facilitate a discussion among all the parties involved, if all parties are in agreement to do so; - 7.
+Institute alternative work/ living arrangements, class schedule, advisor/supervisor arrangements; or - 8.
+Limit contact or impose a no-contact order between the Complainant and Respondent.